anitaki/FE2109EvalPersonalPage/README.md

 Note:
 The Javascript code is not my code.
 I found an example of background color change with a button using Javascript online.
+This feature was essential to the website's concept.